 All planets go retrograde periodically, so we need to embrace these inevitable cycles as a fact of life, and an opportunity to build character.
 As the Buddha said, “No mud, no lotus.”
 Sometimes, it takes a challenge for us to develop the inner strength and self-knowledge we need to evolve as humans.

-Mercury, planet of communication, transportation and technology, goes retrograde for three weeks about three times a year.
-Arguments and misunderstandings rage, plans fall apart, cars break down, and computers crash suddenly.
-Back up your digital files beforehand, postpone any deals, and plan to be explain yourself a few extra times.
+The most commonly-known retrograde is Mercury—planet of communication, transportation, travel and technology—which goes retrograde for three weeks, three or four times a year.
+During a Mercury retrograde cycle, arguments and misunderstandings rage, plans fall apart, cars break down, and computers crash suddenly.
+Astrologers advise precautions: back up your digital files before this period begins, postpone any deals, and plan to be repeat or explain yourself a few extra times.

 Love planet Venus goes retrograde every 18 months, which can reveal any weak links in a relationship or bring back past paramours.
 Astrologers advise against proposals, weddings, and any major relationship moves during this 4-6 week period, although the tabloids are predictably peppered with celebrity breakups each time Venus goes rogue.
 Mars is retrograde every two years for about two months, which can stir up conflict and fighting.
 The “outer planets”—Jupiter, Saturn, Uranus, Neptune and Pluto—all go retrograde for four to five months every year.
 So forget about hiding under a rock, because most of the time at least one planet, if not more, is retrograde.